Purpose

 name: outMarkerNode, type: SoNode, deprecated name: outputMarkerNode

-This node field has to be connected, e.g., to a View2D, so mouse events can be send to the internal marker editors.
+This node field has to be connected, e.g., to a View2D, so mouse events can be sent to the internal marker editors.

 outXMarkerList